-The Governor's Workforce Investment Board (GWIB) is the governor's chief policy-making body for workforce
+The Governor's Workforce Development Board (GWDB) is the governor's chief policy-making body for workforce

 development.
-The GWIB is a business-led board of 53 members, a majority of whom represent the business
+The GWDB is a business-led board of 53 members, a majority of whom represent the business

 community, as mandated by the Workforce Innovation and Opportunity Act (WIOA).
 Other members include the governor and the

 lieutenant governor, cabinet secretaries, college presidents, the state superintendent of schools, elected officials,

 The GWDB is responsible for developing policies and

 strategies to form a variety of education, and employment and training programs.

 It brings together and focuses various workforce development partners and stakeholders on two key outcomes - a

 properly prepared workforce that meets the current and future demands of Maryland employers, and providing